 A substrate suitable for burrowing must be provided.
 Many owners use potting soil (no vermiculite), peat, and bark chips, or sphagnum moss.
 Anything that can be kept moist and allow burrowing is fine, so gravel is not appropriate.

-A large but shallow dish of water should also be provided to adult salamanders (no more than 1 to 2 inches deep).
-Your salamanders might enjoy soaking in the dish and the water will need regular cleaning too.
+A large but shallow dish of water should also be provided to adult salamanders (no more than one to two inches deep).
+Your salamanders might enjoy soaking in the dish and the water will need regular cleaning.
 Never use distilled water.